-I am a PhD Candidate in Political Science and MSc in Statistics at University of California, Los Angeles, specializing in Comparative Politics, Text Analysis and Deep Learning.
-Applying text analysis and deep learning to collective behavior in authoritarian regimes, I explore the strategies that modern autocrats use to survive in office and how citizens and firms respond to these strategies.
+I am a PhD Candidate in Political Science and MSc in Statistics at University of California, Los Angeles, specializing in Comparative Politics, Machine Learning and Causal Inference.
+Applying text analysis and deep learning to collective behavior in authoritarian regimes, I explore the strategies that modern autocrats use to survive in office and how citizens respond to these strategies.

 My current projects focus on two such strategies: manufacturing the image of invincibility by pro-government rallies, and creating an army of paid supporters (“trolls”) on the Internet that attempts to shape the narrative and disrupt online conversation.

 My other projects cover a wide range of questions associated with protest behavior in the broadest sense.
 In the project co-authored with Keith Chen (UCLA and Uber) and Zachary Steinert-Threlkeld (UCLA), I develop a set of spatial deep learning models to examine the diffusion of protest in the United States after the presidential election of 2016.
 In another project co-authored with Dmitry Dagaev (Moscow, HSE), Natalia Lamberova (UCLA) and Konstantin Sonin (Univeristy of Chicago), I study how IT technology changes the structure and dynamics of protests across the globe.

 I am on the 2018-19 Job Market.